-Artificial intelligence has a myriad of uses, but one of the most common is to analyse documents.
-This is because of the sheer amount of documentation that a small to large company accumulates when doing any operation. they contain useful data that needs to be processed in some way, and what a better way that to process automatically with higher accuracy and efficiency than AI?
+Artificial intelligence has a myriad of uses, but one of the most common and oldest is to analyse documents.
+It commonly used because typically growing companies accumulate more and more documentation.
+The documentation contains useful data that needs to be processed in some way, and what a better way that to process automatically with higher accuracy and efficiency than AI?

 What is possible when analysing documents?